How To Save Energy In Your Living Room

 Storage heaters are electric heaters that store thermal energy.
-They work by heating internal ceramic bricks during the night and then release heat from them during the day.
+They work by heating internal ceramic bricks during the night and then releasing heat from them during the day.

-Storage heaters work by using energy at night.
-You can reduce the costs of powering a storage heater by switching to an Economy 7 tariff.
+You can reduce the costs of powering storage heaters by switching to an Economy 7 tariff.
 This tariff offers a cheaper unit rate for your electricity during off-peak hours at night.
-However, you should be aware that your peak unit rate will be higher than on a standard tariff.
+So night storage heaters can generate lots of heat to release steadily during peak daytime hours.

 Electric radiators are more economical than electric heaters.
-They convert all the electricity they use to heating.
+They convert all the electricity they use into heating.
 The main benefit is that you can control the temperature you want accurately.

-New electric radiator models are incredibly responsive.
-Just like with thermostats on central heating systems, turning down by only one degree can save up to 10% on your electricity bill.
+New models of electric radiators are incredibly responsive.
+Just like with thermostats on central heating systems, turning them down by only one degree can save up to 10% on your electricity bill.

 Some electric radiators are made from recycled materials.
-This makes them more environmentally-friendly.
-They also tend to cause less condensation than storage heaters, which can cause allergies in some cases.
-Storage heaters can cause damage to paint work and plaster.
+This makes them more environmentally friendly.
+They also tend to cause less condensation than storage heaters.
+So, correct installation is key as condensation can cause allergies and damage to paintwork and plaster.

-In most cases, an electric radiator is cheaper and more effective than a storage heater.
+In most cases, an electric radiator is cheaper and more energy efficient than a storage heater.

-There are several ways you can improve how efficient both work:
+There are several ways you can improve how energy efficient both are:

-No matter how you heat you home, it’s important to ensure you’re on the best home energy tariff available.
+No matter which heating system you choose, it’s important to ensure you’re on the best home energy tariff available.